 But you need to make use of this data to realise its benefit.

 You need to be making a habit of reviewing touchpoints regularly to spot at-risk accounts early, offering support where needed to avoid defaults and, when necessary, moving to collections quickly so you’re first in the queue for repayment.

 Good accounting platforms can give you up-to-date, accurate financial readings of your business, while Centrix’s Portfolio HealthCheck compares your portfolio against a wide range of key indicators and datasets – giving you a broad picture of your portfolio performance and risk status.

 Remember, maintaining a healthy, reliable portfolio will keep the money flowing in.

 You can manage risk – not eliminate it

 The reality is credit risk is an inherent part of operating a business, but there are things you can do to reduce your risk.

 Adopting the right checks and balances, making a concerted effort to understand the information at your disposal and seeking expert advice, will all help you make informed business decisions.

-By Monika Lacey, GM Sales and Marketing, Centrix
+By Monika Lacey, Chief Operating Officer, Centrix